juanlatorre/awesome-stars/README.md

 ## TypeScript

+- [PabloSzx/require-env](https://github.com/PabloSzx/require-env) - Require environment variables for your application
+- [deeplay-io/nice-grpc](https://github.com/deeplay-io/nice-grpc) - A gRPC library that is nice to you
+- [stephenh/ts-proto](https://github.com/stephenh/ts-proto) - An idiomatic protobuf generator for TypeScript
 - [dungeon-revealer/dungeon-revealer](https://github.com/dungeon-revealer/dungeon-revealer) - A web app for tabletop gaming to allow the game master to reveal areas of the game map to players, roll dice and take notes.
 - [remorses/genql](https://github.com/remorses/genql) - Type safe Graphql query builder
 - [remorses/dokz](https://github.com/remorses/dokz) - Effortless documentation with Next.js and MDX